Icelk/kvarn/roadmap.md

 [extensions.md](extensions.md) and [routing.md](routing.md) are documents designed to make the server's architecture more *transparent*, even for non-programmers.
 It should make it easier to integrate with Kvarn.

+> One other big thing is HTTP/2 Push, which makes loading web sites more than 2 times faster.
+> Without doing anything from your part, you can expect automatic push to work, resulting in the
+> described benefits.
+Soon, Smart Push will be part of Kvarn, further increasing performance.

 ## Left to do

 - [x] limiting